petershin/liferay-learn/docs/dxp/latest/en/liferay-development/importing-exporting-data/using-a-site-initializer-client-extension/site-initializer-yaml-configuration-reference.md

 {bdg-secondary}`Liferay 7.4`

-Use a `client-extension.yaml` file to define a site initializer client extension.
+Use a `client-extension.yaml` file to define a Site Initializer client extension.

 ## Usage Details